PAXSTORE/paxstore-openapi-dotnet-sdk/docs/RESELLER_API.md

 ```
 {
-	"businessCode": -1,
+	"BusinessCode": -1,
-	"validationErrors": ["pageSize:must be greater than or equal to 1"]
+	"ValidationErrors": ["'Page No' must be greater than '0'."]
 }
 ```